Deleting a Node Pool

 Node Pool Deletion Taking Too Long

-When a Node is deleted, it is first drained.
-If the node pool deletion process takes too long, check all PodDisruptionBudget
+When a node is being deleted, it is first drained.
+If deletion takes too long, check for any PodDisruptionBudget

 To allow the node pool deletion, scale down the cilium-operator deployment for 1 minute, then scale it back up to 1